ketch/RK-Opt/doc/structure_RK-coeff-opt.rst

     * writeToFile: whether to write to a file.
 If set to 1 write the RK coefficients to a file called "ERK-p-s.txt".
 The default value is 1.
     * algorithm: which algorithm to use in fmincon (sqp or interior-point).
 By default sqp is used.
     * display: level of display of fmincon solver ('off', 'iter', 'notify' or 'final').
 The default value is 'notify'.
+    * problem_class: class of problems for which the RK is designed ('linear' or 'nonlinear' problems).
+This option changes the type of order conditions check, i.e. linear or nonlinear order conditions controll.
+The default value is 'nonlinear'.

 .. note::